Father Victor and his wife Cheri

 For years we have been providing the Open Door Mission and the Lydia House with much needed food, and have supported other efforts in the community and beyond to minister to and protect the most vulnerable in society: the pre-born, the homeless, the sick and the elderly, and to assist wherever we can as needs arise.

-While seeking to be light and salt in the world, we look forward in eager anticipation to the Second Coming of our Lord and Saviour Jesus Christ to raise the dead and to establish the Kingdom of God in its fullness.
+While seeking to be light and salt in the world, we look forward in eager anticipation to the Second Coming of our Lord and Saviour the Messiah Jesus to raise the dead and to establish the Kingdom of God in its fullness.

 WE ARE A FRIENDLY AND WELCOMING CONGREGATION

-At Holy Cross parish you will make friends and build relationships that can last a lifetime.
+At Holy Cross you will make friends and build relationships that can last a lifetime.
 After worshipping with us for a few weeks you will feel like you have known everyone for years.
-At Holy Cross parish we are a real church family, and there is always room for more.
+At Holy Cross parish we are a real community, a spiritual family, and there is always room for more.

-WE ARE LOCALLY LED
+WE ARE A LOCALLY LED PARISH

-If you have any questions, please call the church office at (402) 573-6558 or email our pastor at email@example.com.
-We hope that you will accept our invitation to join us for worship and fellowship this Sunday.
+We hope that you will accept our invitation to join us for worship.
+Everyone is invited and visitors are always welcome.
 We are a faithful and friendly congregation, and we have a place for you!